FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

  * **TLS Intermediate CA**

- This folder contains a list of X.509 certificates of the Intermediate CAs recognized by this organization, **for TLS communications**.
+ This folder contains a list of X.509 certificates of the Intermediate CAs recognized by this organization **for TLS communications**.

  By analogy to the TLS Root CA folder, this folder is kept separate to the MSP Intermediate CA folder for the same reason.
 There do not need any Intermediate CA X.509 certificates in this MSP folder -- they are optional.